tyt2y3/tyt2y3/README.md

 I believe in open-source software.
 Collaborating on open source development represents humanity’s most remarkable technological progress.
 Open-source encapsulates our collective wisdom and embodies our shared commitment to tackle problems beyond our individual capacities—whether those of a person or a company.
 It's the best thing we can leave for posterity.

-Creating open-source software isn’t easy, and funding an organization can be hard.
+Creating open-source software isn’t easy, and funding an organisation can be hard.
 I continue to search for better ways to fund, build and grow open-source projects, and to invite more people into this community.

 ### Faith vs Reality